Dunbar High School’s football field became an airstrip Wednesday with the landing of a helicopter.

 De’Ovion Alexander, 10, another fifth-grader student from Walton Elementary, was inspired by the landing.

 “When I retire from football, I am going to be a helicopter pilot,” he said.

 Under the new effort, students will get training to meet current and future industry needs as part of existing aerospace and engineering classes.

-The program includes a pathway to jobs through training and a senior project that can help determine if a student can be recruited by companies such as Bell Helicopter.
+The program includes a pathway to jobs through training and a senior project that can help determine whether a student can be recruited by companies such as Bell Helicopter.

-“It’s a wonderful opportunity,” said TCC Trustee Gwendolyn Morrison, adding that students will be able to graduate from high school with a professional certificate.
+“It’s a wonderful opportunity,” TCC Trustee Gwendolyn Morrison said, adding that students will be able to graduate from high school with a professional certificate.
 “This program cuts out all the guessing.”

 The idea is to let high school students understand how math and science are part of aviation and engineering, said Franklin T. Knight, a Bell technician training manager.

-Some students can either get practical training to fix or work on airplanes while others can study to become the engineers who help create a new generation of helicopters or planes, Knight said.
+Some students can either get practical training to work on airplanes, and others can study to become the engineers who help create a new generation of helicopters and planes, Knight said.

-The collaboration is the latest investment made to Dunbar’s aviation program.
-The district is also planning to spend an estimated $1.75 million to add a hangar at Dunbar that will store airplanes and equipment for hands-on training.
+The collaboration is the latest investment made in Dunbar’s aviation program.
+The district is also planning to spend an estimated $1.75 million to add a hangar at Dunbar that will store airplanes and other equipment for hands-on training.